Alexm0u/Project04-DentalClinic/README.md

 </details>

 ## Objective
-The project requires an API connected to a database with at least one relation "One to Many" and "Many to Many".
+This project requires an API connected to a database with at least one relation "One to Many" and "Many to Many".
 The API should be functional.

 ## About the project
 The project goal is to help with the organization on a Dental Clinic.
 Trough this API you can manage basics functions: